Anil Singh (judge): Judicial service

 Singh was elected to the New York City Civil Court in 2002, and re-elected in 2012.
 In 2013, he was elected as a justice to the New York Supreme Court, beginning service in 2014.
-In 2010, Chief Administrative Judge Ann Pfau had appointed Singh to serve as an acting Supreme court justice.
-As a Supreme court justice, among other positions, he served as a presiding justice in the Mortgage Foreclosure Settlement Part.
+In 2010, Chief Administrative Judge Ann Pfau had appointed Singh to serve as an acting Supreme Court justice.
+As a Supreme Court justice, among other positions, he served as a presiding justice in the Mortgage Foreclosure Settlement Part.

-In 2015, Singh was appointed to the Supreme court's Commercial Division, a specialized business court docket focusing on disputes of a business or commercial nature.
+In 2015, Singh was appointed to the Supreme Court's Commercial Division, a specialized business court docket focusing on disputes of a business or commercial nature.
 Commercial Division judges preside over an assigned case from beginning to end.
-"The caseload of the Division is ... very demanding, requiring of the court scholarship in commercial law, experience in the management of complex cases, and a wealth of energy."
+"The caseload of the Division is ... very demanding, requiring of the court scholarship in commercial law, experience in the management of complex cases, and a wealth of energy".

 In 2017, Governor Andrew Cuomo appointed Singh to the New York State Supreme Court, Appellate Division, First Department, which has appellate jurisdiction over the counties of New York (Manhattan) and the Bronx.
 He was the first South Asian person to become an appellate state court judge in New York.
 In 2023, he was selected by New York Chief Judge Rowan D. Wilson to serve on New York's Commission on Judicial Conduct, which reviews complaints of ethical misconduct against New York state judges and justices.
 Singh became the first Asian American to serve on the commission.
 Prior to that appointment Singh served on the Advisory Committee on Judicial Ethics, where he provided ethics advice to judges, justices, and quasi-judicial officials through advisory opinions.

 In 2023, Singh was elevated by Governor Kathy Hochul to serve on the Appellate Division's constitutional bench, to fill a vacancy created by the elevation of justice Dianne Renwick to Presiding Justice of the First Department of the Appellate Division.
+Singh retired from the appellate court in 2025, and began work as an arbitrator, mediator, and court-appointed neutral for JAMS.